-Technical Abstract: The postpartum anestrous interval in beef cows is a major factor contributing to cows failing to become pregnant during a defined breeding season.
-Our objectives were to determine the ability of CIDRs (controlled internal drug-releasing device; 1.9 g progesterone), normal dose of melengestrol acetate (MGA; NM; 0.5 mg'hd-1'd-1), or high dose of MGA (HM; 4.0 mg'hd-1'd-1) to induce ovulation, and the effectiveness of each to eliminate short estrous cycles following the first postpartum ovulation.
-Multiparous beef cows (n = 100) were equally assigned to one of four treatments: CIDR, NM, HM, or control by age, days postpartum, body condition, and body weight.
-All cows were fed carrier (0.9072-kg'hd-1'd-1) with (NM 0.55 mg MGA'kg-1; HM 4.41 mg MGA'kg-1) or without MGA for 7 d (d -6 to 0).
-On d -6 CIDRs were inserted and were removed on d 0.
-Estrous behavior was monitored continuously from d -6 until 29 using HeatWatch (electronic mount detectors).
-Blood was collected on d -13, and three times weekly from d -6 to 29.
-Treatment influenced (P = 0.03) the percentage of cows that were detected in standing estrus.
-Beginning on d 2, more CIDR-treated cows had exhibited standing estrus compared to HM or control treated cows, but CIDR and NM treated cows did not differ in percentage exhibiting estrus.
-In addition, the percentage of CIDR-treated cows that had ovulated was greater (P < 0.05) than the percentage of NM, HM, or control treated cows beginning on d 4.
-The percentage of cows that exhibited standing estrus before the first postpartum ovulation (CIDR 65%, NM 57%, HM 35%, and control 30%) did not differ (P = 0.09) among treatments.
-Luteal lifespan following the first ovulation postpartum and the percentage of cows with a normal luteal lifespan (progesterone > 1 ng/mL for * 10 d) was greater (P < 0.01) in CIDR-treated cows [14.0 ± 0.8 d; 20/20 (100%)] compared to NM [6.2 ± 1.0 d; 3/13 (23%)], HM [9.6 ± 1.0 d; 8/14 (57%)], or control [6.1 ± 0.9 d; 4/17 (24%)] treated cows, and greater (P < 0.03) in HM compared to NM or control treated cows.
-In the present study, treatment of early postpartum suckled beef cows with CIDRs induced ovulation and initiated estrous cycles with a normal luteal lifespan in more cows than treatment with MGA.
-Treatment with MGA (normal or high dose) did not induce ovulation earlier than control cows, but a high dose of MGA did increase the percentage of cows with normal luteal lifespans following the first ovulation postpartum
+Technical Abstract: The anestrous postpartum interval in beef cows is a major factor contributing to cows failing to become pregnant during a defined breeding season.
+Objectives of this study were to determine the effectiveness of CIDRs (1.9 g progesterone), low dose of melengestrol acetate (MGA; LM; 0.5 mg/hd/d), or high dose of MGA (HM; 4.0 mg/hd/d) to induce ovulation in suckled, anestrous postpartum beef cows, and to determine the effectiveness of each treatment to eliminate short estrous cycles following the first postpartum ovulation.
+Multiparous beef cows (n = 100) were equally assigned to one of four treatments: CIDR, LM, HM, or control by days postpartum, body condition, and body weight.
+All cows were fed carrier (wheat mid pellets, 0.9072-kg/hd/d) with (LM 0.55 mg MGA/kg, HM 4.41 mg MGA/kg) or without MGA for 7 d (day 0 to 6).
+CIDRs were inserted on the first day of treatment (day 0) and were removed 6 d later (day 6).
+Estrous behavior was monitored continuously from day 0 until day 35 using Heatwatch (electronic mount detectors).
+All cows were bled 7 d before the initiation of treatment, and three times weekly from day 0 to day 35.
+Cows with serum concentrations of progesterone >1 ng/mL on days -7 or 0 were removed from the study.
+More (P < 0.02) cows receiving the CIDR treatment [13/22 (59%)] exhibited standing estrus between days 7 and 12 than cows receiving the LM [3/18 (17%)], HM [4/21 (19%)], or control [1/22 (5%)] treatments.
+In addition, the cumulative number of CIDR-treated cows that had ovulated (serum concentrations of progesterone >1 ng/mL) was greater (P < 0.05) than the cumulative number of LM or HM treated cows that had ovulated between days 14 and 30 and control-treated cows between days 11 and 25.
+The cumulative number of cows that had ovulated did not differ (P > 0.05) among control, HM, and LM treated cows except on day 15 when more LM and control treated cows had ovulated compared to HM-treated cows.
+The percentage of cows that exhibited standing estrus before the first postpartum ovulation (CIDR 65%, LM 57%, HM 35%, and control 30%) did not differ (P = 0.09) among treatments.
+However, following the first ovulation postpartum luteal life span (interval from serum concentrations of progesterone >1 ng/mL until <1 ng/mL) and percentage of cows with a normal luteal life span (>_ 10 d) was greater (P < 0.01) in CIDR-treated cows [14.0 ± 0.8 d; 20/20 (100%)] compared to LM [6.2 ± 1.0 d; 3/13 (23%)], HM [9.6 ± 1.0 d; 8/14 (57%)], or control [6.1 ± 0.9 d; 4/17 (24%)] treated cows, and greater (P < 0.03) in HM compared to LM and control treated cows.
+In the present study, treatment of early postpartum suckled beef cows with CIDRs induced ovulation and initiated estrous cycles with normal length luteal life spans.
+Treatment with MGA (normal or high dose) however, did not induce ovulation earlier than control treated cows, but a high dose of MGA did increase the percentage of cows with normal luteal life spans following the first ovulation postpartum.